TAP-lab/taplab-nix-config/README.md

 - The script assumes that the configuration repository will be in `~/nix-config`.
 If you want to use a different directory, you can change the `CONFIG_DIR` variable to your desired path.
 - The script accepts an optional argument to specify which branch to use.
 This is specified by providing the branch name after the `updatenix` command, for example `updatenix testing` will switch to the `testing` branch.
 - If no branch is specified and the config directory does not exist, it will default to using the `main` branch.
 If the config directory does exist, it will use the current branch of the repository.
-- The `testing` branch may be unstable, so do not use it if you want to ensure a working system.
-It is mainly there to make it easy for me to test changes before pushing them to `main`.
+- The `main` branch (should) always be stable and `testing` is mainly there to make it easy for me to test changes.
+Any other branches are also not guaranteed to work.
-- The script always updates the system to the latest stable NixOS version, which is released every 6 months.
+- The script always updates the system to the latest package versions when run.
 - Rebooting after updating is recommended if a large update was performed, minor updates should apply on the fly.